No. 203 Squadron RAF: Second World War

 Shortly before the start of the war the squadron was re-equipped with Short Singapore III, long-range maritime patrol flying boat. and in 1940 with Bristol Blenheim, a twin-engined monoplane light bomber.
 The squadron flew patrols over the Red Sea from Basra.
 At the end of 1941 the squadron operated Bristol Blenheim IV, undertaking reconnaissance over the Mediterranean from various bases in Western Egypt, flying patrols from the Libyan coast out as far as Crete.
 In 1942 the squadron re-equipped with Martin Baltimore, an American twin-engined light attack bomber, also used as a reconnaissance aircraft and was involved in operations in Syria.
 In 1943 the squadron was posted to RAF Santa Cruz, in Bombay (now called Mumbai), then British India and was re-equipped with Vickers Wellington, a twin-engined long range medium bomber, to fly coastal patrols.
-The squadron converted to Consolidated Liberator aircraft in November 1944 and began anti-shipping patrols over the Bay of Bengal.
+The squadron converted to Consolidated Liberator aircraft in October 1944.